How to Find and Delete Large Gmail Attachments (Free Up GBs Fast)

 If your Google storage is full, there is a good chance Gmail attachments are a major part of the problem.
 Every PDF, photo, presentation, and zip file anyone has ever emailed you is still sitting in your inbox, quietly consuming your 15 GB quota.

 The good news: Gmail has powerful search operators that let you find the biggest offenders in seconds.
 The bad news: deleting them is still a manual, one-by-one process.
-This guide covers both the search tricks and a faster alternative.
+This guide covers the search tricks plus what to do if the same problem keeps coming back.

 Why Attachments Are the Hidden Storage Killer